rachelm87/timeforkickoff/README.md

 python CodeInfo/main.py
 On first run it will:
-Print API status (remaining daily calls)
-Seed dummy users (skips duplicates by email)
+Print API status (remaining daily calls) create fake users hardcoded (skips duplicates by email) Fetch today’s fixtures (optionally “today only”)
-Fetch today’s fixtures (optionally “tonight only”) Save to footballdata.json
+Save to footballdata.json
 Insert into matches
 Read back and print a sample